 There are five collection coordinators corresponding to major groups of subjects:

 A complete list of subject librarians provides contact information.
-The division also includes a Bibliographic Support Unit and an Electronic Resources Unit.
+The division also includes an Electronic Resources Unit.